DHCross/RavenCalder_Corpus/Framework for Symbolic Interpretation 9.3.25.md

 "**[Polarity hook 1 — recognition language]**" • "**[Polarity hook 2]**" • "**[Polarity hook 3]**"

 ---
+*Order: ① personal-outer hard aspects, ② angles, ③ anaretic/29° planets, ④ anchor placements*

+"**[Polarity hook 1 — recognition language]**" • "**[Polarity hook 2]**" • "**[Polarity hook 3]**"

+How Raven Calder interprets the above:

+[Recognition Layer: Where Tension Is Felt

+Purpose (frontstage):
+The Recognition Layer highlights the core places in a chart where tension is most likely to be felt daily—not as abstract theory, but as lived, recognizable experiences.
+These are the energetic “hot spots” where patterns run loudest and most reliably.

+Operator notes (backstage):

+Order output: ① personal–outer hard aspects, ② angles, ③ anaretic (29°) planets, ④ anchor placements.

+Render in short paragraphs, not bullet cards.

+Each paragraph = 2–4 sentences describing the felt friction and its behavioral edge.

+Always conditional: “may feel like…,” “often shows up as…,” “could create…”

+No sample text is baked into the template.
+Language must arise directly from the chart geometry.

+Each vignette becomes a ping candidate for SST classification (WB / ABE / OSR).]

 ## **SST Clause (Falsifiability)**
 All activations are logged as: